Genetic studies of Jews: History

 In the 1990s, this developed into attempts to identify markers in highly discrete population groups.
 The results were mixed.
-One study on the Cohanim hereditary priesthood found distinctive signs of genetic homogeneity within the group.
-At the same time, no unusual clustering of Y-haplotypes was found relative to non-Cohanim Jews.
 However, such studies did show that certain population groups could be identified.
 As David Goldstein noted: "Our studies of the Cohanim established that present-day Ashkenazi and Sephardi Cohanim are more genetically similar to one another than they are to either Israelites or non-Jews."